MakeSchool/Product-College-Prework/README.md

 1. Complete [Try SQL](https://www.codeschool.com/courses/try-sql) (Video & Tutorials - 3 hours)
 1. [Intro to Express 4.x](https://www.youtube.com/watch?v=FL1-0uTOYSM&index=20&list=PLNcEnkMSwDUkPTztJ8zEJsuTOMdxZshO8) (Video Tutorial - 4 hours).
 This tutorial is a walk through to create a full Express.js application with 1 resource and authentication.
 1. Read [7 Habits of Highly Effective People](https://www.amazon.com/Habits-Highly-Effective-People-Powerful/dp/0743269519) ([PDF version](http://www.stafforini.com/txt/Covey%20-%20The%207%20habits%20of%20highly%20effective%20people.pdf))
+1. [Official Python Tutorial](https://docs.python.org/2.7/tutorial/), which has short code examples that you can follow along with by typing them into an interactive Python shell to see the results.
+1. For more guidance, check out [Google’s Python Class](https://developers.google.com/edu/python/), a free tutorial course teaching the basics with videos and exercises.
+The introduction, strings, lists, sorting, and dictionaries sections cover what you need to know.
+But first, be sure to [install Python 2.7 the right way](http://docs.python-guide.org/en/latest/starting/install/osx/) to save yourself the trouble/confusion/pain later.
+Basically, this involves using Homebrew to correctly install and link Python and PIP commands.